SAP/abap-file-formats/doc/decision-log/0001-json-version.md

 * JSON data does not invalidate with URI changes in `$schema`, provoked by any change of folders or filenames
 * JSON data still decodes its version by `formatVersion`
-* Ever version of a JSON schema corresponds to a single file
+* Every version of a JSON schema corresponds to a single file
 * Name `ABCD.json` is still possible, for example for a generated JSON schema that encodes all versions
 * The type `const` suits the purpose of validation of a single value (preferred over `enum`)

 ### Negative Consequences

-* Build in validation and annotation, of JSON data, in editors like eclipse or VS Code is based on `$schema` and is not accessible out-of-the box
+* Build-in validation and annotation, of JSON data, in editors like eclipse or VS Code is based on `$schema` and is not accessible out-of-the box
 * The logic of assigning JSON data to its JSON schema has to be provided by a third party, since it is no longer possible to resolve the URI in the JSON data
 * Change type of `const` to number is bad, because for JSON schema the following representation of integer `1` are equivalent: `1`, `1.0`, `1.00`, ...